YukitoNakamura/bluestormgame/README.md

 ## Changelog
 ---
+### Build 2025-11-08
+#### Fixed:
+- Fixed an issue where Thrax's Flat door wasn't teleporting;
+- Fixed an issue where Thrax wasn't playing the normal quest dialogue for the Arming Up I quest;
+- Fixed the Arming Up I quest.

+---
 ### Build 2025-08-02
 #### Changed:
 - From now on, system messages will be shown using **Yanfly's GabWindows**.
 Whenever you hear the notification sound or ME, look at the top of the screen;